Truecrypt versus LUKS Speed Test

 I did a small performance test yesterday and was very surprised by the results.
-I wanted to see which encrypted filesystem was faster betweeen Truecrypt and LUKS.
+I wanted to see which encrypted filesystem was faster between Truecrypt and LUKS.
 I created 2 20-gig files, one with Truecrypt and the other with LUKS encryption.
 Then I mounted the encrypted files and copied a 180 meg file 10 times, synced, and then reported the time taken.
 Here’s the results:

 Truecrypt test: